 The Behaviour Support Plan will detail actions to be taken, when additional support/personnel will be called in, how the pupil is to be supported until calmer and what debrief should happen.
-Serious incidents that require restrictive physical intervention to be used must be recorded on Reval.

 The Postive Handling Policy must be followed.
 Serious incidents are investigated by the Pupil Support Manager who meets with the class team so that the incident can be discussed and so that the needs of the pupil and staff can be addressed.